-Drainage The property benefits from a full electric night storage/panel radiator system.
-Hot water is by means of an electrical immersion heater.
-There is an insulated hot water cylinder located within the first floor hallway cupboard.
-Drainage covers etc were not lifted.
-Neither drains nor drainage systems were tested.
-Connected to the main public sewer.
+Drainage is connected to the main public sewer.
+I did not lift any hatches or view chambers.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
 The new Fire and Smoke Alarm Standard came in to force in February 2022.
 This new standard requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
 A heat alarm also needs to be installed in each kitchen.
 The alarms need to be ceiling mounted and interlinked.
 Where there is a carbon-fuelled appliance such as a boiler, open fire or wood burner a carbon monoxide detector is also required.
 The purchaser should satisfy themselves in this regard.
-Smoke detectors are evident to a number of ceilings throughout the property.
-Legislation by the Scottish Government, which took effect from February 2022, requires residential properties to have a system of inter-linked smoke alarms, carbon monoxide detectors and heat detectors.
-Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-Any additional limits to inspection The property was unoccupied and unfurnished although all floors were covered.
-Floor coverings restricted my inspection of flooring.
-Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
+A fire alarm and smoke detector systems were noted along with carbon monoxide detectors.
+Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
+Carbon monoxide detectors are also required where appropriate.
+Purchasers should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.
+Any additional limits to inspection Parts of the property, which are covered, unexposed or inaccessible, cannot be guaranteed to be free from defect.
 I have not carried out an inspection for Japanese Knotweed and unless otherwise stated, for the purposes of the valuation I have assumed that there is no Japanese Knotweed or other invasive plants within the boundaries of the property or in neighbouring properties.
 The report does not include an asbestos inspection.

-I However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
+However asbestos was widely used in the building industry until around 2000, when it became a banned substance.
 If the possibility of asbestos based products has been reported within the limitations of the inspection and you have concerns you should engage a qualified asbestos surveyor.
 Random testing for dampness was undertaken internally with the use of a moisture meter where accessible and considered appropriate.
+The property was occupied, fully furnished and all floors were covered.
+Floor coverings restricted my inspection of flooring.
 In accordance with Health and Safety guidelines I have not disturbed insulation, furniture or personal effects (particularly in cupboards).
 Floor coverings have not been moved.
+Personal effects in cupboards and fitted wardrobes were not moved and restricted my inspection.
 My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
 As a result the roof void area was only viewed from the access hatch.
 My inspection of the roof covering was restricted from ground level and some parts were not visible.
-(Trees/surrounding buildings/site topography) partially blocked sight lines.
 The flat roof coverings were not visible from ground level.
 I was not able to inspect the sub floor area.
 Concealed areas beneath and around bath/shower trays were not visible.
 Water spillage in these areas can often be discovered unexpectedly with resultant damage to concealed parts of the fabric.
 The inspection is not a fire or life safety risk assessment and should not be relied on as a risk assessment inspection.
 Further advice should be sought if a specific risk assessment of the property and building that it forms part of is required.
 Where repairs are required at height compliance with Health and Safety legislation often requires the use of scaffolding which can significantly impact on the cost of repair.
 Pricing repairs is out with the remit of this report but it would be prudent to consider costs and budgeting before offering.
 The various trades can advise further.